-CRITERIA: Grant is for faculty/administrators of other Assemblies of God college/universities, spouses and dependent children.
-(See page 33 for the definition of a dependent child.)
+Criteria: Grant is for faculty/administrators of other Assemblies of God Colleges and Universities, spouses and dependent children.
+(See page 36 for the definition of a dependent child.)
 Dependent children that are full-time undergraduate students are eligible for the grant.
 Faculty/administrators and spouses that are full-time undergraduate or graduate students are eligible for the grant.
 Verification of position must be approved by the President's Cabinet.